BKSchatzki/bk-chat/README.md

 **Tech used:** Vite, React, Tailwind, Appwrite

 Appwrite enables several things.
 Instead of architecting a backend, you run CRUD methods on a backend you define in the Appwrite dashboard.
-The advantage is that you get a library of features you can basically call with a single method, and advanced functionality such as live updates don't need to rely on websockets; it's all native to Appwrite.
+The advantage is that you get a library of features you can basically call with a single method, and advanced functionality such as live updates don't need to rely on WebSockets; it's all native to Appwrite.
 Even local auth is handled totally in-house.
 I also installed react-router-dom for protected routes and auto-redirects, although that came with several pitfalls as written below.

 ## Optimizations

 I added several features focused on improving the front-end experience.
 Initially, invalid forms did not display an error to the user, so I added error messages there.
 There was also no conditional styling for the chat bubbles so that was added.
-I also added some hover, focus, and active classes to make the app pseudoskeuomorphic.
+I also added some hover, focus, and active classes to make the app pseudo-skeuomorphic.

 ## Lessons Learned: